dfelinto/blender-manual/manual/movie_clip/tracking/clip/toolbar/track.rst

       To reduce the amount of manual clean-up, this parameter can be used.
    Threshold
       Limits minimal threshold for placing markers.
-      This value comes from the feature detection algorithm and basically it means: low values means most probably this feature would fail to track very soon, high value means it is not much such track.
+      This value comes from the feature detection algorithm and it means: low values means most probably this feature would fail to track very soon, high value means it is not much such track.
       Amount of markers to be added can be controlled with this value.
    Distance